 Ever since Cara Delevingne burst onto the scene, not only did she become the most relatable model out there, but she also brought big brows back onto the beauty scene.
 It was the wakeup call we all needed after excessively plucking our brows for years, and we finally realized a tiny strip of hairs was not our best or most flattering look.
-But, like everything in life, one size doesn’t fit all, and you need to find the right shape to flatter your face, otherwise, instead of adding symmetry and knocking ten years off, it can be seriously unflattering.
+But, like everything in life, one size doesn’t fit all, and it’s insane how finding the right brow shape to flatter your face can improve symmetry and even knock years off.
 So, we’ve broken down every gorgeous face shape with the tips to match, so your brows keep slaying!

 Round-Shaped Face: Go For High Arched Brows

 Face Shape: Facial width and length are roughly the same size

 Celeb brow sisters: Mila Kunis, Emma Stone, Cameron Diaz

 Brow style: High-arched brows are going to work best for you as this will provide a vertical point, creating the illusion of a slimmer face.
 Your goal is to elongate your face so start by filling your brows in at your arch, making them slightly darker here to emphasize the shape.
 You can also brush your brows upwards as this will help lift your face.
 Add a little highlighter to your brow bone to lift the brow even higher.

 Oval-Shaped Face: Go for softly-angled brows